Free from Ebola, survivors complain of new syndrome

 Doctors say it is not yet clear how long the symptoms last.
 There is also no scientific literature or medical consensus on any new syndrome among West African survivors or how many people might be affected.

-Dan Kelly, founder of the non-profit organization Wellbody Alliance and a doctor specializing in infectious diseases, says the situation can be complicated by poor medical records making it hard to separate any new symptoms from pre-existing conditions.
+Dan Kelly, founder of the non-profit organisation Wellbody Alliance and a doctor specialising in infectious diseases, says the situation can be complicated by poor medical records making it hard to separate any new symptoms from pre-existing conditions.
 Ebola, like many severe infections, may also weaken survivors and make other illnesses more likely.

 “With post-Ebola syndrome there is an autoimmune response: it’s revved up, and we don’t really know why,” he told Reuters by telephone from Sierra Leone where he is helping with the Ebola response.

-When Korlia Bonarwolo left an Ebola treatment center in Monrovia last year, his blood was free of the virus but he had caught two other life-threatening diseases: malaria and pneumonia.
+When Korlia Bonarwolo left an Ebola treatment centre in Monrovia last year, his blood was free of the virus but he had caught two other life-threatening diseases: malaria and pneumonia.

 The 26-year old doctor’s assistant blames his health problems on poor care, rather than complications related to Ebola infection.